networkop/cloudroutesync/README.md

 ## Demo

-Using Azure as target environment.
+Using Azure as a hosting environment.

 1. Spin up a test environment with two VMs